TheAmazingLooser/PixInsight_TypeScript_Definitions/README.md

 **I may port the parser to JavaScript at some point.**
 This would allow me to actually include a script in PI that would generate a complete TypeScript environment in one click.
-But for that to become a reality, I definitely need to get the parser to work as intended.
+But for that to become a reality, I definitely need to get the parser to work as intended first before porting it.